20 Home Page Mistakes that Can Keep Your Brand from Growing

 - Keep your slide frequency slow

-- Show offers that consistently perform well for you throughout the year
+- The show offers that consistently perform well for you throughout the year

 - Your slide navigation control options must be prominent